If there is one thing that I love when I’m out hiking, it’s a challenge; and that’s exactly what you get with the Morley’s Walking Track in Fernshaw.

 Located amongst the green ferns below the Black Spur, the Morley’s Walking Track can be started from either Fernshaw or Dom Dom Saddle Picnic Ground.

-For the purpose of this track report, our group started this hike from the Fernshaw Picnic Ground.
+For the purpose of this track report, I’ve written about it based on starting this hike from the Fernshaw Picnic Ground.

 This 20km hike not only weaves its way through some incredibly nice scenery with some spectacular views, but it is also home to three fairly steep sections.